 Arkansas does, however, allow owners to buy flooded cars, fix them up, and then register the title.
 The state’s salvage title laws require owners to show the rebuild history and submit an affidavit attesting to the car’s condition.
 Owners can then register for a salvage title that evidences the vehicle’s repair history.
 This title may help the car sell slightly more.

 Getting a Clean Title

 Some states allow owners to rebuild a car and seek a car indicating that the car has been repaired.
 Arkansas is not among these states.
-Once a car is registered with a salvage title, that label will follow the car.
-However, because Arkansas places strict regulations on whether and when a car can be registered with a salvage title, a salvage title actually adds some value to a flooded car, since it evidences that the car has been rebuilt.
+Once car’s registeration is a salvage title, that label follows the car.
+However, because Arkansas places strict regulations on whether and when a car can be registered with a salvage title, a salvage title adds some value to a flooded car, since it evidences that the car has been rebuilt.

-If the car is old, there’s another option that offers a clean title: Arkansas allows owners to register flooded cars with a clean title if the car was at least seven years old at the time it was flooded.
-This should give prospective used car buyers pause, since it means that any used car for sale in Arkansas that is older than seven years could actually be a flooded car.
+If the car is old, there’s another option that offers a clean title.
+Arkansas allows owners to register flooded cars with a clean title if the car is at least seven years old at the time it was flooded.
+This should give prospective used car buyers pause since it means that any used car for sale in Arkansas that is older than seven years could be a flooded car.

 Rebuilding a Flooded Car

 Unless the car is older than seven years old at the time it was flooded, you won’t be able to get a clean title.
 So if the car is already registered as a salvage title, it might not be worth your effort to attempt to further rebuild it—unless, of course, you have clear evidence that the rebuild will greatly enhance the value of the car.
 If that’s the case, the rebuild will be worth it, but don’t delude yourself into believing you’ll be able to re-register the car with a clean title.
 You can’t, and you won’t.

 Title Washing: An Illegal Strategy